aam051102/pixi-animate/README.md

 # PIXI Animate
 This is a fork of the original [pixi-animate](https://github.com/pixijs/pixi-animate) repository.
-It has been upgraded to function on Pixi.js 5.1.3, and has the basic implementation of an effect system (currently only supporting blur).
+It has been upgraded to function on Pixi.js 5.1.3, and has the follow *additional* capabilities:

+- Filters/effects (with full argument support)

 This fork is being developed according to the requirements of [Act Omega](https://mspfa.com/?s=16414&p=1), a Homestuck fancomic, which takes use of animations constructed in Adobe Animate CC.